 Furthermore, he (SAW) said,

-“A person utters a word thoughtlessly (i.e., without thinking about its being good or not) and, as a result of this, he will fall down into the fire of Hell deeper than the distance between the east and the west” (Al-Bukhari and Muslim).
+“A person utters a word thoughtlessly (i.e., without thinking about its being good or not) and, as a result, he will fall into the fire of Hell deeper than the distance between the east and the west.”
+(Al-Bukhari and Muslim).

-Gossip is all around us, from our homes to magazines, to the internet.
+Gossip is everywhere, from our homes to magazines, to the internet.
 It seems like there is no escape.
-Instead of burying our head in the sand, we must alter the way we connect with each other and our surroundings.
-This means that instead of reading tabloid magazines filled with gossip, or visiting online forums where there are no rules of etiquette and thus name calling and rumor mongering is rampant, we begin to interact with magazines/sites/book of value (i.e, news, hobby related, Islamic, etc).
-Instead of taking part in the laughter at the expense of someone else, we criticize such jokes that insult people, or if we cannot do that then we should leave that gathering and avoid gossip at our end.
+Instead of burying our heads in the sand, we must alter how we connect; and our surroundings instead of reading tabloid magazines filled with gossip or visiting online forums with no etiquette rules.
+Thus name-calling and rumor-mongering are rampant; we begin to interact with magazines/sites/books of value (i.e., news, hobby-related, Islamic, etc. ).
+Instead of taking part in the laughter at the expense of someone else, we criticize such jokes that insult people, or if we cannot do that, we should leave that gathering and avoid gossip at our end.

-As Muslims it is necessary to think twice before we speak as every limb of ours will testify for or against us on the Day of Judgement.
-When speaking of others it is vital that we remind ourselves that their honour and dignity is sacred, the sanctity of which we must uphold and respect.
-Before speaking, think of how the others will respond to the information you are presenting them with.
-Sometimes, you may simply be stating a fact and others may take it a different way and you find yourselves gossiping or backbiting about that individual.
-This may not have been your intention but it is important to know how, when, and who you are presenting information to so that it is not misconstrued.
+As Muslims, it is necessary to think twice before we speak, as every limb of ours will testify for or against us on the Day of Judgement.
+When speaking of others, we must remind ourselves that their honor and dignity are sacred, the sanctity of which we must uphold and respect.
+Sometimes, you may just be stating a fact, others may take it differently, and you find yourselves gossiping or backbiting about that individual.
+It is essential to know how, when, and to who you are presenting information so that it must not be misconstrued.

-There are several topics you can discuss at a party which can save you from gossiping and backbiting.
-Besides Islam, you can discuss books, movies, TV shows, world affairs, etc. And if you ever find yourself slipping into the mention of someone else in a negative light, remind yourself and those around you to switch to a different topic.
-Instead of talking about the weak qualities of so-and-so, replace that with mentioning their better qualities, or by making excuses for their behavior.
+There are several topics you can discuss at a party that can save you from gossiping and backbiting.
+Besides Islam, you can review books, movies, TV shows, world affairs, etc. And if you ever find yourself slipping into the mention of someone else in a negative light, remind yourself and those around you to switch to a different topic.
+Instead of talking about the inferior qualities of so-and-so, replace that with mentioning their better attributes or making excuses for their behavior.

 In short, there are several steps that we can take to protect ourselves and others from falling into backbiting and gossip.
-Some examples stated above were things like talking about hobbies, TV shows, books, news, Islamic stories, etc. Making excuses for each other and mentioning the good qualities of people are some other examples.
+Some examples are hobbies, TV shows, books, news, Islamic stories, etc. Some other examples are making excuses for each other and mentioning people’s good qualities.

-A Muslim should be filled with positivity, and negative speech is a hindrance to a Muslim’s spirituality.
 Do not be a party to Shaytan and destroy friendships and communities through your words.
-Share laughter, share joy, share inspiration with each other through kind words and actions.
+Share laughter, joy, and inspiration through kind words and actions.

-May Allah (SWT) protect us from backbiting and gossip, grant us the strength to prevent it, and the capability to honor each other.
+May Allah (SWT) protect us from backbiting and gossip, grant us the strength to prevent it, and can honor each other.
 Ameen.